-This course is divided into three units of study, including NIMS national credentialing, CNC (Proto including NIMS national credentialing, CNC (Proto TRAK milling and turning), and CNC (fanuc), PC and various other machine controllers).
+This course is divided into three units of study, including NIMS national credentialing, CNC (Proto TRAK milling and turning), and CNC (fanuc), PC and various other machine controllers).
 Information gained from each of the units will be applied to a series of assignments that develop the skills required to produce production planning and CNC codes, tooling and operations for CNC machining.